 Relative Absolute Error (RAE) and Relative Squared Error (RSE) are relative measures of error.
 The closer their values are to zero, the more accurate the model is predicting.

-R Square (also referred to as the Coefficient of Determination) is the result of a regression analysis.
+R Squared (also referred to as the Coefficient of Determination) is the result of a regression analysis.
 A value of 1 would demonstrate a perfect correlation between the variables.

-Example: An R Square value of 0.96 between price and sales would indicate that 96% of the variance in sales is explained by the price.
+Example: An R Squared value of 0.96 between price and sales would indicate that 96% of the variance in sales is explained by the price.

-Whereas regression analysis predicts a numeric value, classification is a data mining technique which helps us predict which class (or category) our data observations belong to.
-It is sometimes referred to as a decision tree.
-This is particularly useful when breaking down very large datasets before analysing and making predictions.
+Classification is a data mining technique for solving Yes / No questions.
+Whereas regression analysis predicts a numeric value, classification helps us predict which class (or category) our data observations belong to.
+Classification is sometimes referred to as a decision tree and is a particularly useful technique for breaking down very large datasets for analysing and making predictions.

 In its simplest form, you could use classification to break down your results into just two categories: true or false.
 You won’t necessarily come up with 1 (for true) or 0 (for false) but a value somewhere in the middle, with a threshold set to define which are classified true and which are classified false.

-Cases where the model predicts a 1 which are actually false are “false positives”.
+- Cases where the model predicts a 1 which are actually false are “false positives”, Type I errors

-Cases where the model predicts a 0 which are actually true are “false negatives”.
+- Cases where the model predicts a 0 which are actually true are “false negatives”, Type II errors